Georgia Tech stuns lackluster No. 6 Seminoles in blowout

+''We had tremendous energy, and then I don't think they had the energy to match us,'' Okogie said. ''We were just feeding off that.''

-ATLANTA (AP) -- Josh Okogie scored 35 points, Ben Lammers added 18 and Georgia Tech pulled its second home upset of a Top 10 opponent with a 78-56 victory over No. 6 Florida State on Wednesday night.
+Okogie scored 35 points, Ben Lammers added 18 and Georgia Tech pulled its second home upset of a Top 10 opponent with a 78-56 victory Wednesday night.

 Georgia Tech (12-8, 4-4 Atlantic Coast Conference) led 41-15 at halftime and 70-47 with 6:52 remaining on Lammers' dunk.
 Florida State never got closer than 18 points in the second half.